FerhatBaran/PappasPizza-backend/README.md

 ### Azure
-We have decided for this project to use Mark Dyrby Denners's Azure subscription to setup resources.
+We have decided for this project to use Mark Dyrby Denners's Azure subscription to setup resources